Find your phone with these helpful tracking tips

 For smartphones..

 There are several app choices available for your phone, but also remember to set up any included phone-locating software that comes with your device.
-That includes Find My iPhone, Android Device Manager, and Samsung’s Find My Mobile.
+That includes Apple’s Find My iPhone, Google’s Find My Device, and Samsung’s Find My Mobile.
 Head to the next section for more details.
 If you’re looking for more choice, try these out:

 Prey